Finding WSIAT Decisions

-WSIAT decisions are available on the Canadian Legal Information Institute (CanLII) website.
+WSIAT decisions are also available on the Canadian Legal Information Institute (CanLII) website.
 CanLII provides free access to decisions made by Canadian courts and tribunals, as well as consolidated statutes and regulations.
-WSIAT decisions are also available, on a paid basis, from LexisNexis (Quicklaw) and Thomson Reuters (WestlawNext Canada).
+CanLII allows users to search the full text of WSIAT decisions.
+For more information and tips on searching for WSIAT decisions on CanLII, please see the WSIAT Tipsheet: Finding WSIAT Decisions on CanLII.

-Research resources are also available at the Ontario Workplace Tribunals Library (OWTL).
+The Librarians at the Ontario Workplace Tribunals Library (OWTL) may also assist you with searching for WSIAT decisions and other research.
+Library services are available by email; please contact the OWTL librarians at email@example.com.
 The OWTL’s collection is open to the public, but no library materials may be borrowed or removed.
-The OWTL is located at the WSIAT’s Toronto location, and is open Monday to Friday, 8:30 am to 5 pm.
-Please note that, due to the COVID-19 pandemic, the OWTL premises are closed until further notice.
-However, library services are available by email; please contact the OWTL librarians at firstname.lastname@example.org.
+The OWTL is located at the WSIAT’s Toronto location, and is open Monday to Friday, 8:30 am to 5:00 pm.
+However, due to the COVID-19 pandemic, the OWTL premises are closed for in-person visits/research until further notice.

 WSIAT Decision Numbers